References

 Fee Remission

-Benefits to support fee remission – JSA, ESA, Income Support/Universal Credit, Housing Benefit, Council Tax Reduction Benefit, Pension Guarantee Benefit.
+• FEE REMISSION ONLY APPLIES TO CERTAIN COURSES and you need to be claiming one of these benefits: JSA, ESA, Income Support/Universal Credit, Housing Benefit, Council Tax Reduction Benefit, Pension Guarantee Benefit.

-Fee remission may also be based upon the highest level of previous qualifications achieved.
+• Fee remission may also be based upon the highest level of your last qualification achieved.

 Tel: 01932 558990